National case definition: Measles

 • isolation of measles virus from an appropriate clinical specimen

-• positive serologic test for measles IgM antibody using a recommended assay (see Laboratory comments section) in a person who is either epidemiologically linked to a laboratory-confirmed case or has recently travelled to an area of known measles activity
+• positive serologic test for measles IgM antibody using a recommended assay (see Laboratory comments section) in a person with clinical illness (see Clinical evidence section) who is either epidemiologically linked to a laboratory-confirmed case or is epidemiologically linked to a geographic area or community with known measles activity

-• Clinical illness (see Clinical evidence section) in a person with an epidemiologic link to a laboratory-confirmed case
+Clinical illness (see Clinical evidence section) in a person with an epidemiologic link to a laboratory-confirmed case.

 Probable case